UCI-GDIM32-W25/in-class-activities-1234321blue/README.md

 Proposal: [Final Project Proposal](https://docs.google.com/document/d/1-4LVGJgfxqEb7zRdfGDfO5tOJxruOldH0SpWawnbftE/edit?usp=sharing)
 ## Week 6
+### Activity 1
-### Profiling
+#### Profiling
--Window to Analysis to Profiler to access in Unity
+- Window to Analysis to Profiler to access in Unity

--When red dot is active, profiling of game is happening
+- When red dot is active, profiling of game is happening

--Hierarchy in Profiler tool shows how long anything in the Scene is taking to load
+- Hierarchy in Profiler tool shows how long anything in the Scene is taking to load

--Profiler can help identify any big lag points in game
+- Profiler can help identify any big lag points in game
-### Breakpoints
+#### Breakpoints
+-
+#### Extra Stuff
+-Polygon Colliders pretty slow, use mostly for singular objects like player

+-